Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 The features that can be visualized with the debugger in the AdnSkin deformer are:

- - **Hard Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its Hard Constraints weight is greater than 0.0.
+ - **Hard Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its *Hard Constraints* weight is greater than 0.0.
- - **Soft Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its Soft Constraints weight is greater than 0.0.
+ - **Soft Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its *Soft Constraints* weight is greater than 0.0.
- - **Slide Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its Slide Constraints weight is greater than 0.0.
+ - **Slide Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its *Slide Constraints* weight is greater than 0.0.

 Enabling the debugger and selecting one of these constraints will draw lines from the influenced vertices in the simulated mesh to their corresponding reference vertices.

 <figure markdown>
   ![skin editor debug example](images/skin_debug.png)
-  <figcaption><b>Figure 4</b>: Debugger enabled displaying Hard Constraints, slide constraints and soft constraints with different configurations. </figcaption>
+  <figcaption><b>Figure 4</b>: Debugger enabled displaying *Hard Constraints*, slide constraints and soft constraints with different configurations. </figcaption>
 </figure>

 ### Debugger attributes

  - **Debug** (Boolean, False): Enable or Disable the debug functionalities in the viewport for the AdnSkin deformer.
  - **Feature** (Enumerator, "Hard Constraints"): A list of debuggable features for this deformer.
-     - Hard Constraints: Draw Hard Constraints connections from the simulated mesh to the reference mesh.
+     - Hard Constraints: Draw *Hard Constraints* connections from the simulated mesh to the reference mesh.
-     - Soft Constraints: Draw soft constraints connections from the simulated mesh to the reference mesh.
+     - Soft Constraints: Draw *Soft Constraints* connections from the simulated mesh to the reference mesh.
-     - Slide Constraints: Draw slide constraints connections from the simulated mesh to the reference mesh.
+     - Slide Constraints: Draw *Slide Constraints* connections from the simulated mesh to the reference mesh.
  - **Width Scale** (Float, 3.0): Modifies the width of all lines.
  - **Color** (Color picker): Selects the line color from a color wheel.
 Its saturation can be modified using the slider.